Organisations: Unauthorised or harmful deposit, treatment or disposal etc of waste/ Illegal discharges to air, land and water

 Category 4 £200 £100 – £700

-The table below contains a non-exhaustive list of factual elements providing the context of the offence and factors relating to the offender.
-Identify whether any combination of these, or other relevant factors, should result in an upward or downward adjustment from the starting point.
-In particular, relevant recent convictions and/or a history of non-compliance are likely to result in a substantial upward adjustment.
+The tables below contain a non-exhaustive list of additional factual elements providing the context of the offence and factors relating to the offender.
+Identify whether any combination of these, or other relevant factors, should result in a further upward or downward adjustment.
 In some cases, having considered these factors, it may be appropriate to move outside the identified category range.

 Factors increasing seriousness